ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 }  </pre>
  The following routines check if something must happen every second, minute, hour and day.<br />
 This flow handling of the program keeps the processor for 99% free for other uses.<br />
 In this program that is almost nothing but for other purposes this can be needed.<br />
-Use delays very sparsely. <br />
+In the serial monitor the loops per second are printed. this can be handy to check if the program spends too much time elsewhere in the program.
+At the moment (V056) of writing it is around 216,000 l/s.

 In the Bluetooth and Serial communication functions some short delays are used that are essential <br />
-here but the program only runs here when there is an actual&nbsp; communication.<br />
+here but the program only runs here when there is an actual communication.<br />
 (An alternative method could have been the use of an interrupt every second and an empty loop)<br />
 <br />
-Writing or reading to ports consumes a lot of processor time<br />
-To let the LEDs flash like a heartbeat.<br />
-With %100==0 the port is written every 100 msec.<br />
-The LEDs are very bright therefore only a maximum of 12 bits of the 255 are send to the LED.

 <pre>//--------------------------------------------
 // CLOCK Update routine done every second
 //--------------------------------------------
 void EverySecondCheck(void)
 {
-static int lumi=0;
+ static int Toggle = 0;
-(msLeap&gt;500?lumi=(1000-msLeap)/40:lumi=msLeap/40);
-if (msLeap%100==0){ SetStatusLED(-1,-1,12-lumi,lumi*WIFIConnected,-1); }
+ uint32_t msLeap = millis() - msTick;
+ if (msLeap >999)                                              // Every second enter the loop {
 ...
 if (timeinfo.tm_min != lastminute) EveryMinuteUpdate();        // Enter the every minute routine after one minute ...
 }
 //--------------------------------------------